sodalabsab/cicdcourse/github-runner/README.md

 Get-Content .env | ForEach-Object { $env:$($_.Split('=')[0]) = $_.Split('=')[1] }
 ```

-Now we are ready to build and deploy the runners in a docker setting by using the following commands:
+Now we are ready to build and deploy the runners in a docker container by using the following commands:

 ```bash